Installing the 3CX client for Android

 The ability for employees to work remotely is becoming more of a necessity than ever before.
 In an age where technology has made it possible to work remotely via the Internet; 3CX brings office calls home through your Android device.
 The 3CX client for Android allows you to make and receive office calls on an Android device directly from your office extension at no additional cost.The 3CX client for Android possesses a user-friendly interface allowing the transfer of calls, the creation of conference calls, the ability to view the status of colleagues and control your own status from wherever you are.
 There’s no need to give out your personal mobile number anymore either!

 The 3CX client for Android is supported on the following Android versions:

 - Android 4.X and higher

-Installing the 3CX Client for Android
+Installing and configuring the 3CX client for Android

 - Go to Google Play Store, and search for “3CX”.